 After exiting the forest for a bit and then heading back into it, you will start to hear the rushing water that designates the first set of falls, Golden Cascade.

 Golden Cascade Falls

 Golden Cascades may have been my favorite of the waterfalls as it is the most unique.
-The rocks are smooth and have a yellow/orange hue that makes them stick out and provides amazing photos.
+The rocks are smooth and have a yellow/orange hue that makes them stick out and provides impressive photos.

 There are three levels of these falls, and the top was my favorite, but the middle is the most like a cascade with multiple levels for the water to flow over.

 The bottom is a 10-foot waterfall that drops into a pool.
-It is pretty but has nothing on the the other two.
+It is pretty but has nothing on the other two.

 After passing Golden Cascade, you will quickly be at the top of Silver Falls.

 This part is a little sketchy as there are rudimentary steps carved into the rock and a small chain you can hold that keeps you from slipping off of Silver Falls.
 I liked it as it got my blood running a little bit.

 Silver Falls is amazing, but it is my least favorite of the three.
 As you walk down the stairs, you will get better and better views of the falls.
 There was a short dirt trail that got me closer, but someone was sitting on the large downed tree, so it was hard to get a good photo.